Frame & Thread Hand-Tied Weft Hair Extensions Care Guide

-Treat yourself to a silk pillow-case to prevent snags during sleep.
+Treat yourself to a silk pillow-case to prevent snags and mating during sleep.
 Always avoid sleeping with wet hair.
 This can cause tangles and stress on the hair.
-A loose braid before bed will also help prevent tangles and pulling.
+A loose braid or a bun before bed will also help prevent tangles and pulling.

 Can I use sunscreen?